the-sporkening/SporkBot/README.md

 # Sporkbot

-A General bot I made for fun to use on my personal discord.
-Enjoy :)
+A modular discord bot made for servers of all kinds.

 ### Using
 - Discord.js (Main Framework)